zinrai/kubectl-wizard/README.md

 - Simplified execution of `kubectl run`, `kubectl debug`, and `kubectl exec` commands
 - Namespace selection for all operations
 - Pod selection for debug and exec operations
+- Container selection for debug and exec operations
 - Confirmation prompts before executing commands

 ## Requirements